azurecitadel/azurecitadel/content/marketplace/introduction/offertypes.md

    For further information, see [Publishing an Azure Application - Managed Application Offer](../../azureappma/)

-## SaaS App Offer
+## SaaS Offer

-The *SaaS App offer* differs from the *Virtual Machine offer* and *Azure App offer* as no resources are deployed in the customer subscription.
-As such, the publisher must charge both for the software licence and the underlying Azure resource costs used to deliver the solution. *SaaS App offers* can be listed in both the *Azure Marketplace* and *AppSource*.
+The *SaaS offer* differs from the *Virtual Machine offer* and *Azure App offer* as no resources are deployed in the customer subscription.
+As such, the publisher must charge both for the software licence and the underlying Azure resource costs used to deliver the solution. *SaaS offers* can be listed in both the *Azure Marketplace* and *AppSource*.

-For further information, see [Publishing a SaaS Application Offer](../../saasapp/videos/)
+For further information, see [Publishing a SaaS Offer](../../saas-videos/)